-Abstract This is the second in a series of papers dedicated to studying w-knots, and more generally, w-knotted objects (w-braids, w-tangles, etc.).
-These are classes 2 of knotted objects that are wider but weaker than their "usual" counterparts.
-To get (say) w-knots from usual knots (or u-knots), one has to allow non-planar "virtual" knot diagrams, hence enlarging the base set of knots.
-But then one imposes a new relation beyond the ordinary collection of Reidemeister moves, called the "overcross-6 ings commute" relation, making w-knotted objects a bit weaker once again.
-Satoh (J. 7 Knot Theory Ramif.
-9-4:531-542, 2000) studied several classes of w-knotted objects (under the name "weakly-virtual") and has shown them to be closely related to certain classes of knotted surfaces in \mathbb{R}^4 .
-In this article we study finite type invariants 10 of w-tangles and w-trivalent graphs (also referred to as w-tangled foams).
-Much as the spaces A of chord diagrams for ordinary knotted objects are related to metrized 12 Lie algebras, the spaces A^w of "arrow diagrams" for w-knotted objects are related to 13 not-necessarily-metrized Lie algebras.
-Many questions concerning w-knotted objects 14 turn out to be equivalent to questions about Lie algebras.
-Most notably we find that 15 drorbn@math.toronto.edu http://www.math.toronto.edu/~drorbn
+ABSTRACT.
+This is the second in a series of papers dedicated to studying w-knots, and more generally, w-knotted objects (w-braids, w-tangles, etc.).
+These are classes of knotted objects that are wider but weaker than their "usual" counterparts.
+To get (say) w-knots from usual knots (or u-knots), one has to allow non-planar "virtual" knot diagrams, hence enlarging the the base set of knots.
+But then one imposes a new relation beyond the ordinary collection of Reidemeister moves, called the "overcrossings commute" relation, making w-knotted objects a bit weaker once again.
+Satoh [Sa] studied several classes of w-knotted objects (under the name "weakly-virtual") and has shown them to be closely related to certain classes of knotted surfaces in \mathbb{R}^4 .

+In this article we study finite type invariants of w-tangles and w-trivalent graphs (also referred to as w-tangled foams).
+Much as the spaces \mathcal{A} of chord diagrams for ordinary knotted objects are related to metrized Lie algebras, the spaces \mathcal{A}^w of "arrow diagrams" for w-knotted objects are related to not-necessarily-metrized Lie algebras.
+Many questions concerning w-knotted objects turn out to be equivalent to questions about Lie algebras.
+Most notably we find that a homomorphic universal finite type invariant of w-foams is essentially the same as a solution of the Kashiwara-Vergne [KV] conjecture and much of the Alekseev-Torossian [AT] work on Drinfel'd associators and Kashiwara-Vergne can be re-interpreted as a study of w-foams.